oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-24-artifact-object.md

 #### General{#sourcelanguage-property--general}

-If an `artifact` object represents a text artifact that contains source code, it **MAY** contain a property named `sourceLanguage` whose value is a hierarchical string ([§3.5.4](#hierarchical-strings)) that specifies the programming language in which the source code is written.
+If an `artifact` object represents a text artifact that contains source code, it **MAY** contain a property named `sourceLanguage` whose value is a hierarchical string ([sec](#hierarchical-strings)) that specifies the programming language in which the source code is written.
 If the `artifact` object does not represent a text artifact containing source code, `sourceLanguage` **SHALL** be absent.

 For the remainder of this section, we assume that the `artifact` object represents a text artifact that contains source code.

-> NOTE 1: This property is intended to help SARIF viewers to render code snippets ([§3.30.13](#snippet-property)) with appropriate syntax coloring.
+> NOTE 1: This property is intended to help SARIF viewers to render code snippets ([sec](#snippet-property)) with appropriate syntax coloring.

 If the artifact contains source code in a mix of languages, and if it is possible to identify one of those languages as the "primary" language of the artifact, then `sourceLanguage` **SHALL** specify that language.